AlecThomson/wsclean/doc/source/facet_based_imaging.rst

 Caveats
 -------

-Facet-based imaging is currently a highly experimental feature, and therefore should be used with care.
+Facet-based imaging is currently an experimental feature, and therefore should be used with care.
 A (probably non-exhaustive) list of caveats is presented below:

 - Parallel processing can be enabled with the :code:`-parallel-gridding` option (multi-threaded) or the :code:`wsclean-mp` (using MPI).
 Parallelization over facets is however barely tested, and may return unexpected errors or results.
 In particular when applying DDEs.
-- Facet-based imaging in conjunction with the Image Domain Gridder (IDG) is possible.
-However, it is not possible to apply the facet beam in this case.
+- Facet-based imaging in conjunction with the Image Domain Gridder (IDG) is only possible without applying DDEs.
+- When applying solutions in WSClean for facetted imaging, only scalar solutions are currently applicable.
-- Please note once more the (direction) ordering restriction when applying DD gains from an H5Parm file.
+- Be aware of the (direction) ordering restriction when applying DD gains from an H5Parm file as mentioned above.